 This guide describes initial setup, importing the optional Utilities for Unity package, and building Oculus apps using Unity’s first-party support.

-Free and Professional versions of Unity Editor 5.1 or later support Rift and Gear VR development out of the box.
+Free and Professional versions of Unity Editor 5.1 or later support Rift, Oculus Go, and Samsung Gear VR development out of the box.
 VR support is enabled by simply checking a checkbox in Player Settings.

 To supplement Unity’s built-in support, Oculus offers an optional Utilities for Unity package which includes scripts, prefabs, and other resources.
 The package includes an interface for controlling VR camera behavior, a first-person control prefab, a unified input API for controllers, advanced rendering features, object-grabbing and haptics scripts for Touch, debugging tools, and more.